BerglandLab/diapause-scripts-clean/README.md

 # Introduction

-This project contains all scripts necessary for the analysis of data for Erickson et al (in prep), examining the genetic basis of diapause in the model fruit fly _Drosophila melanogaster_.
+This project contains all scripts necessary for the analysis of data for Erickson et al (submitted), examining the genetic basis of diapause in the model fruit fly _Drosophila melanogaster_.

+All sequence data has been deposited in the SRA in BioProject # PRJNA522357

+Most data files necessary for analysis and plotting are available on DataDryad.

 The workflow procedes through the folders in the following order:

 1. **parents** contains all scripts for the sequencing and variant analysis of the 68 parental strains.
 These scripts produce the final vcf files used for reconstruction of hybrid genotypes